-The book club meets on the first Tuesday of each month at the UCL School of Management in Canary Wharf.
+The book club meets every three months at the UCL School of Management in Canary Wharf.

 The meetings start at 18:00 and will last for approximately 90 minutes.
 Attendance at these sessions is limited to 20 people for each meeting to allow everyone to express their views and discuss the book in detail.

 We actively encourage members of the UCL School of Management Alumni to join us for the book club, as it serves as a great networking opportunity, as well as offering professional development opportunities too.

 School staff may also occasionally attend, and a small number of places are reserved for current students, with the priority given to students who are writing a dissertation about a related topic.

 The club is a mixed gender group, so we welcome people from all genders to attend, discuss and share their experiences and ideas related to the bi-monthly book.

 All members of the book club can suggest books for future meetings by emailing the organizer - details of which can be found on MeetUp.
 The books are chosen two months ahead of time by an online vote, and only books that are readily available for a reasonable price are put up for a vote.
 Books that are put forward can be on a variety of topics, but should relate to women in business.

 The focus in these sessions is the evaluation of the main messages of the book, how they relate to the experiences of the club members, and ensuring that there are learnings that can be taken away by all to help to tackle the issues encountered by women at work.

 We would love to hear in the next sessions how the discussion points have helped, or changed, your experiences in the workplace, and how you’ve developed the learnings to suit your individual circumstances.

 Book clubs are interesting because people have different views and opinions about books.
 Respect the opinions of others and enjoy the diversity of views.
 In order to generate an inclusive and rich discussion, please: